rust-dsa/rust-dsa.github.io/src/string/string_struct.md

 ## Creating a String

 There are two ways to initialize a `String` type.
-The first is by using the `String::from` method which takes a string slice as an argument.
-The second is converting a string literal to a `String` type using the `to_string` method.
+The first is by converting a string literal to a `String` type using the `to_string` method.
+The second is by using the `String::from` method which takes a string slice as an argument.

 ```rust
 {{#include struct.rs:string_init}}